Short Losing Runs

 Subscription fees for tipsters can vary widely as can their ROI figures.
 The VfM figure reflects how much each single percentage point of ROI costs in real money terms.

-WannaWinBM’s monthly subscription currently costs a mere £19.
-His average ROI is 23.1%.
-Therefore you are paying £1.26 for each percentage point of ROI (£19 divided by 23.1).
-This is a bargain when you compare it with the average of £2 – £3.
+WannaWinBM’s monthly subscription currently costs £29.
+His average ROI is 22%.
+Therefore you are paying £1.31 for each percentage point of ROI (£29 divided by 22).
+This represents good value for money when you compare it with the average of £2 – £3.

 This doesn’t have to be a big money investment even though the recommended betting bank seems big.